Uttar Dakshin: Plot

 At the time of his mother's death, Raja learns that his father is still alive and living a wealthy life.
-Raja now befriends Shankran, his step-brother and steals his girlfriend Chanda.
-He also fraudulently takes signatures of Shankran on certain property papers.
-However, Shankran's mother is a very intelligent lady and catches Raja red-handed.
-However, she does not hand him over to the police when she learns that he is her step-son.
+Raja now befriends Shankaran, his step-brother, and steals his girlfriend Chanda.
+He also fraudulently takes the signatures of Shankaran on certain property papers.
+However, Shankaran's mother is a very intelligent lady and catches Raja red-handed, but she does not hand him over to the police when she learns that he is her step-son.
 Meanwhile, Shankran is unable to handle Chanda's rejection and is in grief.
-However, he too excuses Raja after he learns that he is his step-brother.
-Meanwhile, their father Krishnakant returns from abroad and when he becomes aware of this, he is very upset.
-He is about to take action against Raja but excuses him after he learns that he is his elder son.
+Nevertheless, he too excuses Raja after he learns that he is his step-brother.
+When their father Krishnakant returns from abroad and becomes aware of this, he is very upset.
+He is about to take action against Raja, but excuses him after he learns that he is his elder son.